Tenerife North–Ciudad de La Laguna Airport: Development since the 1960s

 By 1964, runway 12/30 had been stretched to 3000 m to accommodate the DC-8, new navigation aids were installed, and the apron was expanded to provide more parking spaces for aircraft.
 In 1971, with the prospect of the Boeing 747 flying into the airport, the runway was reinforced and an ILS (Instrument Landing System) was installed.

-A new airport, Tenerife South Airport, was inaugurated on 6 November 1978, in response to the 1977 Tenerife airport disaster which resulted in the highest number of fatalities (excluding ground fatalities) of any single accident in aviation history.
-The south airport is situated at sea level to avert the occurrence of fog, one of the reasons for the crash.
+On December 3, 1972, Spantax Flight 275 crashed during take-off, killing everyone on board.

+A new airport, Tenerife South Airport, was inaugurated on 6 November 1978.
+It was built because Tenerife North is very often covered with thick fog, and this was impacting safety, as shown by the Tenerife airport disaster, in which visibility was a contributing factor.

 On 25 April 1980, Dan-Air Flight 1008 Boeing 727 crashed near the airport, killing all 146 on board, in a controlled flight into terrain accident.

-A new terminal was opened at Tenerife North Airport in 2002, comprising car park, motorway access ramps, and four-story terminal building, with 12 gates.
+A new terminal was opened at Tenerife North Airport in 2002, comprising car park, motorway access ramps, and four-story terminal building, with 12 gates, reopening the airport to international traffic.
+Until this point, the airport had been closed to international flights ever since Tenerife South had opened in 1978.
 In February 2003, Santa Bárbara Airlines transferred its Caracas service from Reina Sofía Airport to Tenerife North.
 An inter-island domestic area was opened in 2005.

-Using Airbus A330s, Air Europa introduced a direct route to Miami in June 2009.
-The airline initially intended to end the link in October.
-Before the maiden flight, however, Air Europa stated the service would run until January due to high demand.
-In late 2009, the company decided to make the flight permanent.
-Following a pause for aircraft maintenance, the carrier resumed services to Miami in June 2010.
-The route would operate every summer, and the last flight of the season took place in October.
-Nevertheless, the carrier then discontinued the link.

-Amid economic troubles in Venezuela, SBA Airlines, formerly known as Santa Bárbara Airlines, terminated its flights to Caracas in February 2014.
-Four years later, Plus Ultra Líneas Aéreas began flying the same route with Airbus A340s.
+In June 2009, Air Europa introduced a route to Miami using Airbus A330s.
+The service was supposed to end in October 2009, but high demand convinced the airline to shift the end date to January 2010.
+Air Europa then decided to continue flying to Miami on a seasonal basis.
+The flight resumed in June 2010; however, the carrier discontinued it four months later.
+Amid economic problems in Venezuela, SBA Airlines, formerly known as Santa Bárbara Airlines, terminated its flights to Caracas in February 2014.
+In June 2018, Plus Ultra Líneas Aéreas began flying the same route with Airbus A340s.